qiaosungithub/flow-matching/code/README.md

-# improve NCSN version 2
+# Flow Matching

-we only change the noise level and other hyperparameters.
+This code is copied from Kaiming's rectified flow, but we want to change it into nnx for further use.